realmjoin/realmjoin-docs/settings/log-analytics.md

 ### Windows Update for Business Reports Integration

-[Windows Update for Business Reports](https://learn.microsoft.com/en-us/windows/deployment/update/wufb-reports-overview) needs to be configured in your environment to leverage this feature.
+[Windows Update for Business Reports](https://learn.microsoft.com/en-us/windows/deployment/update/wufb-reports-overview) needs to be configured in your environment in order to leverage this feature.
 It will write update-related events into an [Azure LogAnalytics Workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview).
 RealmJoin can read the events from this LogAnalytics Workspace and display them on the[ device's details page](../user-group-device-management/device-list/device-details.md).

 Use the LogAnalytics Settings page to configure access to this workspace.&#x20;

 ### RealmJoin Audit Logs

-RealmJoin can use a Log Analytics workspace to store its own audit logs as well as archive runbook logs after the maximum retention in Azure Automation (30 days).&#x20;
+RealmJoin can use a Log Analytics workspace to store its own audit logs as well as archive runbook logs after the maximum retention in Azure Automation (currently 30 days).&#x20;

-Please be aware, to store logs longer than 30 days, you will need to modify the [workspace's default data retention](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/data-retention-archive?tabs=portal-1%2Cportal-2), which is also set to 30 days by default.&#x20;
+Please be aware, in order to store logs for longer than 30 days, you will need to modify the [workspace's default data retention](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/data-retention-archive?tabs=portal-1%2Cportal-2), which is also set to 30 days by default.&#x20;

 ### Parameters